benoitc/gunicorn/README.rst

 You may also want to install Eventlet_ or Gevent_ if you expect that your application code may need to pause for extended periods of time during request processing.
-If you're on Python 3 you may also consider one othe asyncio workers.
+If you're on Python 3 you may also consider one othe Asyncio_ workers.
 Check out the FAQ_ for more information on when you'll want to consider one of the alternate worker types.

 To install eventlet::